bluescan/bip39tools/README.md

 I'm referring to as 'Extractor' (Algorithm 1 in the paper), is based on a Von Neumann (1951) extractor.
 It is simple and provably removes skew/bias.
 Roll the same die twice.
 If roll 1 is less than roll 2, generate a binary 0.
 If roll 1 is greater, generate a 1.
 If equal, re-roll.
 All that is required is that the die yields all of the numbers some of the time.
 The price you pay for removing the bias is rolling the die more times.
-Each 2 rolls (of the _same_ biased die) yields only a single bit.
-With re-rolls approx 1/6 of the time when the two rolls match (and no, it's not 1/36 because any number can match) you can expect 2*(256 + (256/6)) = 597 individual rolls to generate a 24-word (256 bit) mnemonic.
+Each 2 rolls (of the same biased die) yields only a single bit.
+With re-rolls approx 1/6 of the time (when the two rolls match, you can expect 2*(256 + (256/6)) = 597 individual rolls to generate a 24-word (256 bit) mnemonic.

 ### BIP-39 Considerations